Topic Collection Cover Page

 • This item doesn't have any comments

 Centers for Disease Control and Prevention.
 (2021).
-Health Equity.
+Health Equity in COVID-19.
 U.S. Department of Health and Human Services.

 This web page includes various resources related to vaccine health equity and features information in multiple languages on CDC’s COVID-19 Health Equity Strategy.
 Subpages focus on health equity considerations for racial and ethnic minority groups, what can be done to promote health equity, examples of equity in action, information on racial and ethnic health disparities, and links to health equity news and resources.